petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

     ```

     ```{important}
-    You can add the name of a base theme to this command to base your new theme off of it.
-For example, running `yo liferay-theme:classic` bases your new theme off of DXP's Classic theme.
+    You can add the name of a base theme to this command to use it as the basis for your new theme.
+For example, running `yo liferay-theme:classic` bases your new theme on DXP's Classic theme.
     ```
     <!-- Add link to an explanation of choosing (and changing) the base theme when available.-->